HISTORIC SITES

 Map

-Trimborn Buildings: Open by appointment for guided tour only
+Trimborn Buildings: Open by appointment for fee-based guided tours only.
+See the “Group Tours” web page.

 If you are looking for information on Photography at Trimborn Farm, please contact us at info@milwaukeehistory.net.